Dharanikota

 Dharanikota is a village in Palnadu district of the Indian state of Andhra Pradesh.
+It is the site of ancient Dhanyakataka, which was the capital of the Satavahana dynasty that ruled in the Deccan around the 1st to 3rd centuries CE.

-It is located in Amaravathi mandal of Guntur revenue division.
+Dharanikota is located in Amaravathi mandal of Sattenapalli revenue division.
 The village forms a part of Andhra Pradesh Capital Region, under the jurisdiction of APCRDA.

 History

-In 500 BCE, Dharanikota was known as Dhanyakatakam.

 Archaeological excavations at Dharanikota revealed viharas in Dharanikota and nearby areas.
 It is the site of ancient Dhanyakataka, which was the capital of the Satavahana dynasty that ruled in the Deccan around the 1st to 3rd centuries CE.
 It was also the capital of the Kota Vamsa, which ruled during the medieval period until the mid-12th century.
 The Krishna River Valley is an important rice-producing area.
 It was also an important centre of trade with other parts of India and foreign countries.
 The place is also famous for the great Amaravati stupa; a very large Kalachakra ceremony was conducted there by the Dalai Lama in January, 2006.
-Xuanzang visited Dharanikota and the Amaravati stupa and wrote an enthusiastic account of the place and the viharas that existed then.
+Xuanzang reportedly visited Dharanikota and the Amaravati stupa and wrote an enthusiastic account of the place and the viharas that existed then.
 Jainism flourished in Dharanikota during the reign of Sada kings.